manish-anandani/Data-Science-Projects/README.md

    -
    - Build a model to classify images - 3 classes with_mask, without_mask and partial_mask
    - This is primarily an application of pandas, numpy, sklearn, tensorflow, keras - primarily Conv2D, VGG16, Resnet50, Flatten, MaxPooling2D, Batch Normalization, Dropout and Dense layers

+3 Video_Classification_using_CNN_LSTMv1_0.ipynb
+   -
+   - Build a model to classify images - 3 classes with_mask, without_mask and partial_mask
+   - This is primarily an application of pandas, numpy, sklearn, tensorflow, keras - primarily Conv2D, VGG16, Resnet50, Flatten, MaxPooling2D, Batch Normalization, Dropout and Dense layers